Environmental Permitting for Land Developers

 Hazardous Waste Permit

-The Resource Conservation and Recovery Act's (RCRA) hazardous waste permitting program ensures the safe management of hazardous wastes.
-The EPA establishes requirements regarding the treatment, storage, and disposal of hazardous wastes to prevent dangerous releases and avoid costly Superfund cleanups.
+The Resource Conservation and Recovery Act's (RCRA) hazardous waste permitting program allows proper waste management.
+The EPA outlines the necessary actions for treating, storing, and disposing of hazardous wastes to prevent dangerous releases and avoid costly Superfund cleanups.

 Any land developer who plans to construct a project to treat, store or dispose of hazardous wastes must obtain an RCRA permit.
 Most individual states assume primary responsibility for implementing hazardous waste regulations and issuing RCRA permits.
 For states to take the regulatory lead as the implementing agency, it must be authorized by the EPA.
 A land developer will need to contact a regional EPA office if the state where they plan to develop their project isn't approved to issue an RCRA permit.